Skip to main content

 Hormones are the chemical messengers that instruct your bone cells when to become active and when to rest.
 Estrogen, testosterone, growth hormone, and parathyroid hormone, among others, all play interconnected roles in this delicate cellular communication.
 When these hormonal signals are balanced, the remodeling process functions optimally, ensuring your skeleton remains both strong and resilient.

 A decline or imbalance in these critical hormones can disrupt the signaling network.
 For instance, the decrease in estrogen during menopause is a well-understood factor that accelerates bone resorption.
-Similarly, declining testosterone and levels in men as they age can negatively affect bone formation.
+Similarly, declining testosterone and growth hormone levels in men as they age can negatively affect bone formation.

 This illustrates that bone health is deeply intertwined with your overall endocrine function.
 Optimizing bone density is therefore an endeavor that requires a holistic view of your body’s internal environment, looking beyond the skeleton to the systemic influences that govern its maintenance and repair.